OliverKTH/Forcething.py-Linus/README.md

 - Tekleyohannes Woldai
 -
 # Forcething.py-Linus
-This code is written by Linus Remahl
+The base code is written by Linus Remahl, KTH 2023